Important steps to ensure a promising future

-Recently, watching the movie "Joe vs. the Volcano," I was reminded of the way many people start their workday.
+Recently, watching that old Tom Hanks flick "Joe vs. the Volcano," I was reminded of the way many people start their workday.
 They plod through life, show up, and put in the required hours, but do not feel passionate about what they do or know why they are even doing it.

 Guess What?
 It is possible to have an exciting career, and you can take control of your life to ensure this happens.
 The following are ideas to help you bring your goals, dreams, and plans to fruition: